Vegan Travel Guides To World Destinations

 8. Mexico

-Mexico isn't usually the first place that springs to mind when thinking of plant-based eating, but it's on the rise.
+Mexico isn't usually the first place that springs to mind when considering plant-based eating, but it's rising.
 This is especially true in Mexico City, dubbed a “Vegan Dream City.”

 Vegetarian restaurants are increasing in major cities, but be aware that street vendors still rely heavily on animal products.